Break out the pate and Perrier, and bring your wrinkles, too

 The selling point of the parties is the comfort level afforded by the non-medical setting – not to mention the hope of a creaseless forehead.

 One local radio morning show, in fact, recently had a Botox gathering on air.
 Botox, by the way, works to relax muscles by blocking nerve impulses that trigger wrinkle-causing muscle contractions.

-Since the U.S. Food and Drug Administration approved its use for treatment of frown lines in April, cosmetic surgeons and dermatologists in the area and across the country have seen their Botox business skyrocket.
+Since the U.S. Food and Drug Administration approved its use for the treatment of frown lines in April, cosmetic surgeons and dermatologists in the area and across the country have seen their Botox business skyrocket.